OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       the :term:`hash table`.
       This is in contrast to an :term:`open hash system`.

-   collision
-      In a :term:`hash system`, this refers to the case where two search :term:`keys <key>` are mapped by the :term:`hash function` to the same
-      slot in the :term:`hash table`.
-      This can happen on insertion or search when another record has already been hashed to that slot.
-      In this case, a :term:`closed hash system` will require a process known as :term:`collision resolution` to find the location of the desired record.

    cluster
       In :term:`file processing`, a collection of physically adjacent :term:`sectors <sector>` that define the smallest allowed